Contentful secures $80M in Series E Funding, announces new CMO, and scales rapidly to power the digital-first era

 “Legacy content management systems were built for a web-only era, before mobile devices became the front door to nearly every business on the planet,” said Steve Sloan, CEO of Contentful.
 “In this new digital-first era, companies must deliver content across devices and around the world.
 This changes the game, requiring new capabilities to create the next generation of digital experiences.”

-More than 200 billion-dollar global brands, as well as innovative disruptor brands, use Contentful’s content platform, including Spotify, Urban Outfitters, Jack in the Box, Telus and Intercom.
+More than 200 billion-dollar global brands, as well as innovative disruptor brands, use Contentful’s content platform, including Spotify, Aldo, The British Museum, Bang & Olufsen and Lenovo.

 “When we decided to replatform, we weren’t just looking for technologies that met our business needs,” said Thomas Thomas, Director of Technology & Operations at British television network ITV.
 “They needed to integrate with each other easily and be flexible enough for future growth.
 Contentful proved to be a great choice for our content platform, and we’re excited to see how much more powerful this platform will become.”